Sensitive facial skin – Understanding its causes and how to protect it

 Internal causes of sensitive facial skin

-Although sensitive skin can occur at any age, it is particularly common in babies as their skin is around one-fifth the thickness of adult skin and has a limited barrier function, making it highly sensitive to chemical, physical and microbial influences, as well as UV rays.
+Although sensitive skin can occur at any age, it is particularly common in babyhood and as skin ages.
+Babies’ skin is around one-fifth the thickness of adult skin and has a limited barrier function, making it highly sensitive to chemical, physical and microbial influences, as well as UV rays.
 On the other hand the barrier function of adult skin increasingly weakens with higher age, as well as metabolic processes slow down.
 Ageing skin gradually becomes lipid deficient, making it more easily irritated by alkaline substances such as soap.
+Read more about skin in different ages.

 Hormonal changes due to the puberty, menstrual cycle, pregnancy, and the menopause can all affect skin’s resistance to irritants.